 Explore Mt Tarawera

-While a scenic flight will give you the big picture of Mount Tarawera, Kaitiaki Adventures can actually put you on the mountain.
+A scenic flight with Volcanic Air will give you the big picture of Mount Tarawera and the surrounding area, as well as a walk on the summit.
+Kaitiaki Adventures offers another way to see the mountain.
 Their Mt Tarawera Crater Walk half-day trip is comprehensive, right down to an optional scree-run down into the crater.
 They also do a fly/drive combo - an awesome all-day adventure.

 The Buried Village of Te Wairoa

 At the time of the Tarawera eruption, Te Wairoa was a thriving Māori village at the edge of Lake Tarawera.
 It's now known as 'the buried village' - New Zealand's version of Pompeii.